Never Hear the End of It

-Never Hear the End of It is the eighth album by Canadian rock band Sloan.
-The record's first single was "Who Taught You to Live Like That?", while "Ill-Placed Trust" was launched as a second single in November.
+Never Hear the End of It is the eighth album by Canadian rock band Sloan, released on September 19, 2006 in Canada and in the US on January 9, 2007.
+The record's first single was "Who Taught You to Live Like That?", while "Ill Placed Trust" was launched as a second single in November.
 The album debuted at #29 on the Canadian Albums Chart and peaked at #48 on the Billboard Heatseekers chart, making it the band's first album to chart in the U.S.

 The CD release of the album included all 30 songs contained on a single disc, while vinyl pressings were issued as a double LP.
 At 76 minutes and 26 seconds, it boasts the longest running time of Sloan's studio albums—exceeded only by the 4 Nights at the Palais Royale live double album.

 A video for the track "I've Gotta Try" was also released and charted on Canada's MuchMoreMusic.

 The song "Flying High Again" was used in a 2007 episode of America's Funniest Home Videos in a montage of hang gliding accidents.